Sony X900H 4K TV Review – Including a Comparison to the X950H

 Now, where the 900H does have a step up in features is with its HDMI 2.1 inputs.
 This will allow 4K @ 120Hz/fps, higher bandwidth up to 48 Gbps, eARC, variable refresh rate (VRR) and ALLM (Auto Low Latency Mode).
 It also has an ATSC 3.0 tuner for over-the-air 4K broadcast.

 Now, on to the performance differences: I’ll get right to the point – the X950H does have overall better picture quality which was quite obvious.
-Although the X900H technically has a better contrast ratio, visually the 950H has a better-perceived contrast range, which gave the 950H more dynamic punch and pop.
+Although the X900H technically has a better contrast ratio; however, visually the 950H has a better-perceived contrast range, which gave the 950H more dynamic punch and pop.
 Both TVs had excellent black levels which were a deep shade of black.
 However, the 950H’s black levels appeared to be a bit more intense when viewing normal dark content.
 Additionally, dark scene shadow detail was also better on the 950H.
 Objects in nighttime scenes were more clearly defined on the 950H.

 Note: The X950H’s lower contrast ratio is supposedly due to its X-Wide Angle technology.
 This statement is based on info I found from a reliable online source.